kabbo1031/js-tabs-component/README.md

-# js-tabs-component
+# JS Tabs Component

-Tabs component using JavaScript
+A reusable tabs component built using JavaScript.

+This project demonstrates active state management and UI component logic.